 CYP2D6 UM: eliglustat 5706

-The normal dose is not effective.
-The gene variation increases the conversion of eliglustat into inactive metabolites.
-There are insufficient data to determine an effective dose for all UM.
+This gene variation increases the conversion of eliglustat to inactive metabolites.
+As a result, a normal dose is not effective.
+There is not enough scientific substantiation to suggest an effective dose for all UM.

-Eliglustat is contraindicated.
+Eliglustat is contra-indicated.